m4rkw/slack-sandbox/README.md

 characters of "slack" and then selecting the launcher for the result rather than Slack.app.
 If you do this for "sl", "sla", "slac" and "slack" you should never accidentally run Slack directly.

-## Known issues

-Microphone and camera access are currently not allowed.
-I will look at fixing this when I have time.